igb/numeronymize/README.md

 # numeronymize
 Numeronymize is an Elisp extension for the [Emacs](https://www.gnu.org/software/emacs/) text editor that enables a user to transform words into numerical contraction numeronyms.
-This form of abbreviation takes the characters between the first and last characters in a word or phrase and replaces them with the number of characters between the first and last charcaters of the word or phrase.
-For example, the word "Kubernetes" would be abbreviated as "K8s" because ther are 8 characters ("ubernete") between the starting "K" and the ending "s".
+This form of abbreviation takes the characters between the first and last characters in a word or phrase and replaces them with the number of characters between the first and last characters of the word or phrase.
+For example, the word "Kubernetes" would be abbreviated as "K8s" because there are 8 characters ("ubernete") between the starting "K" and the ending "s".

 #### Some examples of (numerical contraction) numeronyms: